 Why Should I Mediate my Dispute?

-Mediation is a voluntary process whereby a neutral person to a dispute or conflict (the mediator) helps the people (parties) within the dispute revaluate the issues so that they can come up with a solution amongst themselves that is of their own making that is an agreeable outcome to all parties involved.
+Mediation is a voluntary process whereby a neutral person (the mediator) helps the people (parties) within the dispute revaluate the issues so that they can come up with a solution amongst themselves that is of their own making, and is an agreeable outcome to all parties involved.
 The mediator has no power or authority to direct the parties to a decision and can not force any decision upon them.
 This is commonly known as Alternate Dispute Resolution or ADR

-Mediation can drastically reduce the time, cost, disruption, negative publicity and the loss of control compared to taking a dispute or action through the New Zealand civil courts system.
+Mediation can drastically reduce the time, cost, disruption, negative publicity and loss of control compared to taking a dispute or action through the New Zealand civil courts system.
 Mediation can remarkably preserve the ongoing relationship between the disputing parties and give closure to an unfortunate event that has occurred.
 The happenings at mediation are confidential to those present and mediations are held on a "Without Prejudice" basis.
 Mediated results are often uniquely customised solutions to suit the situation at hand.
-Most people both in business & their personal life do not look for conflict or disputes, however often these arise due to events out of one’s control or an unforeseen set or circumstances eventuating.
-You can not prevent disputes arising, but you can chose to deal with them in a manner that has the least interruption to your life.
+Most people, both in business and their personal life, do not look for conflict or disputes.
+However, often these arise due to events out of one's control or an unforeseen set or circumstances eventuating.
+You can not prevent disputes arising, but you can choose to deal with them in a manner that has the least interruption to your life.

-In the civil courts system there is always at minimum one loser.
-More often than not both parties fell that they have lost.
-One party because the Judge or decision maker ruled against them and the other because the Judge or decision maker did not rule enough in their favour and their net gain, taking into consideration the judicial award actually collected from the other party minus their costs, is still more than likely a negative number.
+In the civil courts system there is always, at minimum, one loser.
+More often than not, both parties feel that they have lost.
+One party may feel this way because the Judge or decision maker has ruled against them.
+The other party may feel this way because the Judge or decision maker did not rule enough in their favour.
+Also, their net gain, after having taken away their costs from the amount awarded to them will, more than likely, be a negative number.

 Time